2015 CONFERENCE AWARDEES

 Breast Cancer Survivor, President and Founder, Ta-Ta Trot, Inc.

 Julie Rockey is a 5 year breast cancer survivor, diagnosed at the age of 30.
 While undergoing chemotherapy, Julie was approached to organize a 5K Run/Walk.
 In that first year, 50 people participated in the Ta-Ta Trot and raised over $3,300.
-The event has grown tremendously since and boasted trotters from all 50 states in 2015 with more than $25,000 raised.
-Overall, the Ta-Ta Trot has raised hundreds of thousands of dollars for breast cancer charities since 2010.
+The event has grown tremendously since and over the years has boasted thousands of trotters from all 50 states with more than $348,000 raised for breast cancer charities since 2010.

 Professionally, Julie serves as the Chief Operating Officer for MedMining and as an Associate Vice President at Geisinger Health System.
 Julie received her B.S. in Health Information Management with a focus on Computer Science at the University of Pittsburgh and is a credentialed Registered Health Information Administrator.
 Julie is currently pursuing her MBA at the University of Scranton.
 In the community, Julie has served on the Information Technology Advisory Board for Keystone College, Board of Directors for Friends of Shikellamy State Park, and Board of Directors for the Devitt House acting as Treasurer, and actively serves on the Board of Directors for Leadership Susquehanna Valley and Alumni Chair as well as the Founder, President, and Chair of the Board of Directors for the Ta-Ta Trot.